 It starts with the logging industry that sources our forests for its' wood used in both wood and paper products.
 Wood products like particle board(kenaf is the superior resource for particle board in Japan) and wood pellets.
 Paper products including toilet paper, copy paper, envelopes, mailers, cardboard and packaging material.

 In the paper industry, kenaf because of it's color, requires less bleach reducing pollution with lower quantities getting into our water ways.
-Better yet hydrogen peroxide can be used in place of bleach and the output into our waterways is H2O.
+Better yet hydrogen peroxide can be used in place of bleach and the output into our waterways become H2O instead of bleach.

 Since kenaf over time can produce 4-5 times more wood per acre than a forest, the need to cut down trees in our forests would be reduced.
 This leaves more of our forests in tact to contribute to removing CO2 as well.